executablebooks/github-activity/docs/use.md

 ## Use a GitHub API token

 `github-activity` uses the GitHub API to pull information about a repository's activity.
-You will quickly hit your API limit unless you use a personal access token.
+You will quickly hit your API limit so you must use a personal access or API token.
 There are two ways that you can generate your own access token for use with `github-activity`, each is described below:

 ### Create a token using the GitHub CLI